clementesepulveda/air-watch/README.md

 ## Backend

 Built with FastAPI, the backend system handles data storage as files, optimizes them for improved usability, and provides an open endpoint for data retrieval.

 Although originally designed to download flight data, this functionality has been deprecated.
 The process involved downloading raw data initially, followed by optimization to reduce processing time significantly.
 Fetching unprocessed data could take several seconds or even minutes, whereas optimized data retrieval typically took only seconds.
 The chosen optimization format was h5 due to its superior performance compared to other formats such as JSON, YAML, CSV, and XML, determined through experimentation.

+### private_key.json

+Used for downloading the data from Google Cloud.

 ### Instalation